Sharon Tomiko Santos: Early life and education

 Santos was born in San Francisco, California.
 Santos earned a bachelor's degree from Evergreen State College and earned a master's degree from Northeastern University.

 Career

-Santos was first elected to the Washington House of Representatives in 1998.
+Santos was first elected to the Washington House of Representatives in 1998, the first Japanese-American woman to serve in a state legislature on the mainland.
 She serves on the Education; Finance; Insurance, Financial Services & Consumer Protection; and Rules committees.

+In 2019, Santos sponsored legislation to amend Washington's wrongful death law to remove a requirement (dating to 1909) that family members who sue on behalf of a decreased victim live in the U.S. and be economically dependent on the victim.
+Bob Hasegawa sponsored the companion bill in the state Senate.
+The 1909 law, whose passage was attributed to early 20th-century xenophobia, gained attention in 2015, after five people were killed, and 69 injured, when a "duck tour" vehicle crashed into the Aurora Bridge, striking a bus carrying international students.
+The bill passed the Legislature.

 Personal life

 Santos lives in the Rainier Beach neighborhood of Seattle.
 She was married to activist Bob Santos until his death in 2016.